 — We fitted a couple of the amazingly lightweight, cool looking and well sounding Cycfi XR (eXtended Response) quad coil pickups (custom prototypes with angled coils) in one of our Boden 8s and brought in Per Nilsson (Scar Symmetry, Kaipa) to demonstrate for us.
 Guitar is tuned ECGCGCGC (high to low), which was a first for Per.
 Sound went straight into Positive Grid BIAS FX with no additional processing.

-These “conventional” pickups he’s offering first are just a hint at the potential of
+These “conventional” pickups he’s offering first are just a hint at the potential of this project.

 Adida John-Claude Nsoto